Link: Apply for the IHG® Rewards Premier Business Credit Card

 Admittedly if you have both the personal and business version of the card then there’s quite a bit of overlap, as both cards offer IHG Platinum Elite status, a fourth night free on award redemptions, and more.

-The IHG Premier Business Card was introduced this spring, and offers a fantastic bonus of 140,000 points.
-The new product is very similar to the personal version of the card, the IHG Rewards Premier Card, and I’d consider that to be a good thing.
+The IHG Premier Business Card offers a fantastic bonus of 140,000 points.
+The product is very similar to the personal version of the card, the IHG Rewards Premier Card, and I’d consider that to be a good thing.

 I think the card is worth holding onto for the anniversary free night award alone, and everything else is just the icing on the cake.
 Given the bonus categories and spending threshold bonuses, I could also potentially see it being worthwhile to spend money on this card, especially given that IHG Diamond Elite status is now competitive with what’s being offered by other programs.